Q: What is the USRDS?

 Q: How do I find data on your web site?

 A: The Annual Data Report is divided into two parts.
-The Atlas section displays data using graphs and charts.
-Specific chapters address trends in ESRD patient populations, quality of ESRD care, kidney transplantation outcomes, costs of ESRD care, Healthy People 2010 objectives, chronic kidney disease, pediatric ESRD, and cardiovascular disease special studies.
-The Reference Tables are devoted entirely to the ESRD population.
-Choose Atlas or Reference Tables from the home page.
-You may view past years’ publications at http://www.usrds.org/atlas.aspx and http://www.usrds.org/reference.aspx
+Specific chapters address trends in ESRD patient populations, quality of ESRD care, kidney transplantation outcomes, costs of ESRD care, Healthy People 2020 objectives, chronic kidney disease, pediatric ESRD, and cardiovascular disease.
+Choose Annual Data Report or Reference Tables from the home page.
+You may view past years’ publications at http://www.usrds.org/archive.aspx.

 Q: How can I request the USRDS Standard Analysis Files (SAFs)?

 A: The USRDS database is available to individuals with approved research proposals.
-An outline for research proposals and information on the available SAFs and the associated costs are detailed in Appendix B of the USRDS Annual Data Report at http://www.usrds.org/atlas.aspx.
+An outline for research proposals and information on the available SAFs are detailed here.

 Q: Are only Medicare ESRD patients included in the USRDS registry?